ankursharma319/personal_website/blogs/linux_sandbox_from_scratch.md

  3. Have a binary for the application and a shared library for the sandbox.
 Shared library overwrites the std library's entry point function and sets up the sandbox before calling the main function.
 Then the application can be run like this: `LD_PRELOAD=./sandbox.so ./my_app arg1 arg2`. (`LD_PRELOAD` is used to override symbols in the stock libraries by creating a library with the same symbols).
 This can be a ok approach but relies on overriding stdlibs main which can be a bit finnicky.

-Since this is just a educational project, I am not worried about modularity or scalability of the sandbox to other apps, so I decided to go with approach#2 solely for ease of development.
+Since this is just an educational project, I am not worried about modularity or scalability of the sandbox to other apps, so I decided to go with approach#2 solely for ease of development.

 For demo purposes, the `application_run` will be run both after and before the `setup_sandbox` and will print: